Director Says What He Thinks Jane Foster Whispered in the Film

-But before their emotional farewell, Jane tells Thor that she’s finally discovered a superhero maple.
+But before their emotional farewell, Jane tells Thor that she’s finally discovered a superhero catchphrase.
 She leans over and whispers and the audience doesn’t hear what she says.

-‘ Like, does Bill Murray really say something to Scarlett Johansson in Dating and Dating?’
-Waiti replied, referencing a memorable scene from Sofia Coppola’s 2003 movie, ‘Even when we were filming, we were like, ‘Yeah, we’re just taking it out of Dating and Dating’, completed the director.
+“It’s like, does Bill Murray really say anything to Scarlett Johansson in Dating and Dating?”
+Waititi responded, referencing the memorable scene from Sofia Coppola’s 2003 film, “Even when we were filming it, we were like, ‘Yeah, we’re just taking it out of Gatherings and Gatherings,” added the director.

-But even though Waititino knows exactly what the actress said, Portman told CinemaBlend what she whispered to Thor, ‘That scene was really, really fun to shoot, and yes, there is a specific line, but I will never reveal it,’ she said.
+But even though Waititi doesn’t know exactly what the actress said, Portman told CinemaBlend what she whispered to Thor, “That scene was really, really fun to shoot, and yes, there’s a specific line, but I’m never going to reveal it. “, she said.

 More about Thor 4